-No rare plants have been documented within the project area, but one sensitive and several nonsensitive plants and plant communities have been identified within 20 km of the project area.
+One rare and sensitive plant species, and several non-sensitive plants and plant communities have been identified within 10 km of the project area.
 Rare plants have the potential to be found within the project footprint associated with wetlands, as that is the only suitable habitat present.
 Since the project area is primarily cropland, development of these areas will have minimal impact to biodiversity, native species, or rare species.
 There is anticipated to be a greater impact to wetland communities, as many of the wetlands are larger and relatively undisturbed.
 Disturbance will likely cause invasive species to increase, as the soil disturbance can create ideal conditions for weeds to establish.
 Weeds must be controlled through weed control during construction activities during development and maintenance once the project is completed.